 Comfort Zone released 15th February 2020 on Friendly Folk Records

-Back in 2017, Kankou Kouyate a singer and songwriter from Mali from a renowned musical family, met Scottish musician and producer Mark Mulholland.
+Back in 2017, Kankou Kouyate a singer and songwriter from Mali from a renowned musical family, met Scottish musician Mark Mulholland.
 A collaboration ensued which led to a batch of original songs fusing both African and western influences.
 The ten-track album Kuma (meaning “words” in Bambara – Mali’s most common language) is the result of that collaboration.
 Parisian musician Olaf Hund adds electronic beats and on a couple of tracks Vincent Bucher provides some beautifully evocative harmonica.
 Combined with the rock, blues and folk influences of Mulholland’s guitar work and Kankou’s enchanting voice they have created something altogether special.